WonderlandEngine/wonderland-cloud/cli/README.md

 ### Available commands

-* `create your-page-name ./path/to/deploy --access unlisted|public [--no-threads]` Creates a new page with the `your-page-name` name from `./path/to/deploy` with either public or unlisted access.
-Name and path are mandatory for creating. if you add the `--no-threads` flag, the additional response headers for enabling the WLE threads feature are omitted
+* `create your-page-name ./path/to/deploy --access unlisted|public [--noThreads]` Creates a new page with the `your-page-name` name from `./path/to/deploy` with either public or unlisted access.
+Name and path are mandatory for creating. if you add the `--noThreads` flag, the additional response headers for enabling the WLE threads feature are omitted
 * `update [your-page-name] ./path/to/deploy` Updates an existing page
 * `list ` List all of your pages